socialfoundations/lawma/README.md

 accelerate launch -m axolotl.cli.train config.yml
 ```

 Fine-tuning Lawma 8B on 7xH100 GPUs required a total of 600 H100 hours (3 epochs), whereas fine-tuning Lawma 70B on 8 H100 nodes of 8 GPUs each required around 1600 H100 hours (1 epoch).
-We find that further expochs hurt average task performance.
+We find that further epochs hurt average task performance.

 ## Reproducing the experiments and figures of the paper